ryzetech/cider4obs/README.md

   /* fade the box in and out depending on whether music is playing or not */
   --fade-on-stop: 1;

+  /* the box will fade out when Cider disconnects and appears on reconnecting */
+  --fade-on-disconnect: 1;

   /* how long playback must be paused in milliseconds until the box fades (if enabled) */
   --fade-delay: 1000;